Implementing in Remote Schools

 Training:

-- Year 1 and 2 classes are advised to focus on a Foundation level implementation of PLD.
-The relevant course is Synthetic Phonics in the Junior Primary’.
-However, it is also anticipated that there may also be a proportion of students who are at a pre-literacy level.
-For those working with these students, the relevant course is ‘Teaching Students Who Are Unable to Read, Spell & Write’.
+- For Year 1 and 2 classes, a Foundation Level implementation of PLD is recommended.
+The relevant course is ‘Implementing SSP in Year 1 & 2โ.
+Additionally, it’s anticipated that there may be a proportion of students at a pre-literacy level.
+For educators working with these students, the relevant course is โTeaching Students Who Are Unable to Read, Spell & Writeโ.

 Programs:

-- Click here for the Essential Year 1 Literacy Starter Pack or the Intensive Pre-Literacy Skills Teaching Pack.
+- Explore the Essential Year 1 Literacy Starter Pack or the Intensive Pre-Literacy Skills Teaching Pack.

 Year 3, 4, 5 & 6 Classes (and Secondary Students)